demxn-git/dx_hud/README.md

 # DxHUD

 This started as a fork of Cosmo HUD but ended up being a complete rewrite.
-Simple status HUD for FiveM and ESX Legacy inspired by NoPixel 3.0.
+DxHUD is an HUD for FiveM and ESX Legacy.

 ## Requirements